 Once the butter stops foaming and rising (this is the clarified stage), cook till amber brown nut in color (1-2 minutes).
 It will soon have this fantastic, caramel aroma...
 Be careful to not let it burn!

 Remove the pan from the burner and let it cool for about 15 minutes.
 The residue will settle to the bottom of the pan.
 Pour the butter through a fine mesh strainer, cheesecloth, or coffee filter.
-Do not pour the bottom residue in the filter...it will get plugged up.
+This process reduces the amount of salt, allowing you to add the salty Myzithra cheese to your dish.

 Boil the pasta of your choice.
 Drain and divide onto serving plates.